John Churchill, 1st Duke of Marlborough: Captain-General

-Marlborough was also a good administrator; his attention to detail meant his troops rarely went short of supply – when his army arrived at its destination it was intact and in a fit state to fight.
-This concern for the welfare of the common soldier together with his ability to inspire trust and confidence, and his willingness to share the dangers of battle, often earned him adulation from his men – "The known world could not produce a man of more humanity", observed Corporal Matthew Bishop.
-It was this range of abilities that makes Marlborough outstanding.
+Marlborough was also a good administrator and his attention to detail meant that his troops rarely went short of supply.
+When his armies arrived at their destination they were intact and in a fit state to fight.
+This was accomplished mostly due to Marlborough's fruitful cooperation with Dutch officials and commanders, who made use of the Dutch Republic's efficient supply lines on campaign.
+Marlborough's concern for the welfare of the common soldier together with his ability to inspire trust and confidence, and his willingness to share the dangers of battle, often earned him adulation from his men – "The known world could not produce a man of more humanity", observed Corporal Matthew Bishop.
+It was this range of abilities that make Marlborough outstanding.
 Even his old adversaries recognised the Duke's qualities.
-In his Letters on the Study of History (1752), Bolingbroke declared – "I take with pleasure this opportunity of doing justice to that great man ... [whose memory] as the greatest general, and as the greatest minister that our country, or perhaps any other has produced, I honour".
+In his Letters on the Study of History (1752), Bolingbroke declared, "I take with pleasure this opportunity of doing justice to that great man ... [whose memory] as the greatest general, and as the greatest minister that our country, or perhaps any other has produced, I honour".
 His success was made possible because of his enormous reserves of stamina, willpower and self-discipline; his ability to hold together the Alliance against France, made possible by his victories, can hardly be overestimated.